NeuralEnsemble/elephant/doc/install.rst

               pip install elephant[extras]

-        To avoid compilation of the c++ extension ``fim.cpp`` used in :ref:`spade`, install the package with ``--install-option='--nofim'``.
+        To avoid compilation of the c++ extension ``fim.cpp`` used in :ref:`spade`, install the package with ``--install-option='--no-compile-spade'``.
 In this case the pure python implementation of SPADE is still available.

            .. code-block:: sh

-              pip install elephant --install-option='--nofim'
+              pip install elephant --install-option='--no-compile-spade'

         To upgrade to a newer release use the ``--upgrade`` flag: